akirataguchi115/mscthesis/misc/taguchi-struct.md

 ## 2 methods
 - aim of the chapter
 - explain slr
-- study follows kitchenham 2007
+- kitchenham 2007
-- how the review process came to be
+- how our slr came to be
 - reliability & validity
 ### 2.1 research questions
 - purpose of rqs